Estimated reading time: 17 minutes

-The Cambrium layer was typically used for infusions while the Phloem layer was sometimes used to serve as a poultice in addition to the Cambrium after soaking in hot water and wrapping with a gauze or a cloth.
+The Cambium layer was typically used for infusions while the Phloem layer was sometimes used to serve as a poultice in addition to the Cambium after soaking in hot water and wrapping with a gauze or a cloth.
 Pressing the Phloem layer will result in the release of essential oils that can be used topically on the skin, but essential oils from tree bark should never be consumed by mouth.
 They are potentially toxic as an oil from some trees.

 An excellent source for learning about the medicinal use of tree bark is the Peterson Field Guide to Medicinal Plants by Steven Foster and James A. Duke.
 It covers a variety of medicinal plants, including tree bark, and identifies the usage and potential toxic side-effects of certain trees.